Giodiro/mace/README.md

 For dataset stuff:
  - `rewrite_dset_keys.py` : rewrites energy to REF_energy, forces to REF_forces in the xyz
  - `create_subsampled_dataset.py` : creates subsampled datasets

+Evaluation:
+ - `evaluate_models.py` : runs validation for all trained models and saves predictions

+Training:
+ - `slurm/run_full_exp.py` : runs a list of training experiments iterating through random seed and number of samples